-Co-ordinator: Dr. ZHANG Wanmin 3442 6530 ctzhangw@cityu.edu.hk
+Co-ordinator: Dr. LU Chia Hui 3442 7297 chialu@cityu.edu.hk

 Exclusive Majors (Students who study the following majors are not allowed to choose this minor): Major in Chinese or

 Major in Chinese and History (Chinese Stream)

 The aim of this minor program is to meet the professional language needs of students in various disciplines.
 In particular, it aims to enhance the productive language skills (written Chinese and Putonghua) of graduates who may need to work part of the time, or most of the time in Mainland China.